 How to obtain Vanuatu citizenship by investment: a step-by-step guide

-The Vanuatu Citizenship by Investment program is the fastest investment program in the world: investors and their family members can get Vanuatu passports in as little as one month.
+The Vanuatu Citizenship by Investment program is the fastest investment program in the world.
+Based on the experience of Immigrant Invest, investors and their family members can get Vanuatu passports in as little as 2 months.

 Immigrant Invest’s Compliance Department conducts an initial Due Diligence assessment.
-A qualified Compliance Anti-Money Laundering Officer evaluates the investor’s situation to identify potential risks.
+A qualified Compliance Anti-Money Laundering Officer evaluates the investor’s situation to identify potential risks of refusal.

 Should any issues that could lead to application denial be detected during this preliminary check, Immigrant Invest proposes alternative citizenship programs.
 Following a successful initial Due Diligence review, the investor signs a cooperation agreement with Immigrant Invest.